Remington XP-100

 The Remington XP-100 (from eXperimental Pistol number 100) is a bolt-action pistol produced by Remington Arms from 1963 to 1998.
-The XP-100 was one of the first handguns designed for long-range shooting, and introduced the .221 Fireball and 6×45mm.
+The XP-100 was one of the first handguns designed for long-range shooting and introduced the .221 Fireball and 6×45mm.
 The XP-100 was noted for its accuracy and is still viewed as competitive today in the sport of handgun varminting, which it helped create, as well as in metallic silhouette shooting.

 Overview

 The XP-100 was based on Remington's short action bolt action carbine, the Remington Model 40X, which influenced the later Remington Model 600 rifle.
 The XP-100 was initially introduced with a 10+3/4 in barrel set into a nylon stock with an unusual center-mounted grip.
 Chambered in .222 Remington in early prototypes, the short barrel produced significant noise and muzzle flash.
-Subsequently the case was shortened to reduce powder capacity to a volume more suited to the shorter barrel of a pistol.
-The resulting cartridge, the .221 Fireball, produced factory loaded velocities of over 825 m/s (2,700 ft/s) from the short barrel, and accuracy rivaling the parent .222 Remington, one of the most accurate cartridges made.
+Subsequently, the case was shortened to reduce powder capacity to a volume more suited to the shorter barrel of a pistol.
+The resulting cartridge, the .221 Fireball, produced factory-loaded velocities of over 825 m/s (2,700 ft/s) from the short barrel, and accuracy rivaling the parent .222 Remington, one of the most accurate cartridges made.

 All but the XP-100R model were single-shot designs, while the XP-100R had a small internal magazine (holding four rounds), similar to most bolt-action rifles.
-The R model - for "repeater" - was made 1991-1997 in .223 Rem., .250 Savage, 7mm-08 Rem., .308 Win., .35 Rem., and 350 Rem.
+The R model - for "repeater" - was made 1991–1997 in .223 Rem., .250 Savage, 7mm-08 Rem., .308 Win., .35 Rem., and 350 Rem.
 Mag.
 It was reintroduced in 1998, this time without sights, in .223 Rem., .22-250 Rem., .260 Rem., and .35 Rem.

+Self-proclaimed JFK assassin James Sutton aka James E Files claimed that he had shot U.S. president John F Kennedy from the grassy knoll with a Fireball XP-100.
+He added that the CIA had provided it to him, before its commercial release.

 Model history

 The XP-100 went through a number of changes during its production run, and many variations were only available through the Remington Custom shop.
 The most significant changes in the later versions were to barrel length, which went to 14+1/2 in, and the grip location, which was moved to the rear of the stock.
-Stocks with a rear grip uses standard Remington 700 triggers, while stocks with a center grip need a special trigger linkage system with a long transfer bar.
+Stocks with a rear grip use standard Remington 700 triggers, while stocks with a center grip need a special trigger linkage system with a long transfer bar.
 The calibers changed; with the elimination of the original 10+3/4 in barrel, the reduced powder capacity was no longer such a requirement, and the chamberings switched to standard commercial rifle cartridges.
 By the time the XP-100 was canceled, it faced stiff competition from other bolt-action pistols such as the Savage Striker as well as the versatile Thompson Center Arms break-action Contender.